OWASP/owasp-mastg/tools/android/MASTG-TOOL-0015.md

 ```
 This command inspects the target app's manifest and provides a report on any exported components of the application, and verifies whether the application is debuggable.

-Once the attack surface has been identified, more specific information about each component class can be obtained.
-For example, to list  Activities, the following command can be used:
+Once the attack surface has been identified, you can obtain more specific information about each component class.
+For example, to list  Activities, you can use the following command:
 ```
 run app.activity.info -a <package>
 ```
 This lists the names of all exported Activities, together with the permissions required to interact with them.

 #### Starting an Activity
-An exported activity could be started by running the following command:
+In order to launch an exported activity, use the following command:
 ```
 run app.activity.start --component <package> <component name>
 ```

-When calling app.activity.start, it is possible to build a much more complex intent.
+When calling `app.activity.start`, you can build a much more complex intent.
 As with all drozer modules, you can request more usage information:

 ```
 dz> help app.activity.start